SPECIES DESCRIPTION

 Flowers:-

-d) lobes, 8-15 mm, lance-shaped acute, spreading or somewhat reflexed pointed
+b) lobes, 8-15 mm, lanceolate acute, spreading or somewhat reflexed pointed

 and with a prominent cone of purple-black.